burnedpopcorn/GTA-V-src-archive/README.md

 # GTA V Modified Source Code Archive (+ Build Tutorial/Guide)

 ### Found this using the Wayback Machine (that website the goat), so ima attempt to archive it and all associated pages AND DOWNLOADS (COMING SOON)
-> Original README contents are left below and unchanged
+> Original README contents are left below and mostly unchanged

 Github edition with fixed links and added some files and features!<br>Based on this [rentry.co](https://web.archive.org/web/20240118081251/https://www.rentry.co/gtavbuildguide) tutorial, But this tutorial is better than that.